alokpatra/aws-cloudwatch/README.md

 Target Machines: These are the machines which you want to monitor.

+## Why did I create these playbooks?
+Why use custom metrics to monitor?

+- Memory metrics are NOT provided by AWS CloudWatch by default and require an agent to be installed.
+I have automated the steps to install the agent and added a few features.

+- The base script provided by Amazon didn’t output some metrics to be exported to CloudWatch like buffer memory and cached which didn’t give a clear picture of the about the memory.
+There were times when the free memory would indicate 1-2GB but the cached/buffer would be consuming that memory and NOT releasing it, thereby depriving your applications of memory.

+- Installing the agent on each server and adding to the cron was a pain.
+Especially if you frequently create and destroy VMS.
+Why not just use Ansible to install it in one go to multiple servers?

 ## Supported OS Versions
 - Amazon Linux 2
 - Ubuntu

 ## Prerequistes
-1. Ansible (Ansible Version = 2.7) to be installed on the Host Machine to deploy the scripts on the target machines/servers.
+1. Ansible (I have used Ansible Version 2.7) to be installed on the Host Machine to deploy the scripts on the target machines/servers.

+- To install ansible on Ubuntu you can run the following commands or follow this (https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04)

+$ sudo apt update
+$ sudo apt install software-properties-common
+$ sudo apt-add-repository ppa:ansible/ansible
+$ sudo apt update
+$ sudo apt install ansible

+- On Amazon Linux 2 you just need to run the following commands - obviously there is no Digital Ocean Guide to follow

+$ sudo yum-config-manager --enable epel
+$ yum repolist ( you should see epel)
+$ yum install ansible

 2. Cloudwatch access to Amazon EC2.
 The ec2 instaces need to have access to push metrics to Cloudwatch.
-So an IAM role is created and attached to the instances.
+So you need to attach an IAM role ‘EC2AccessToCloudwatch’ to the target hosts you want to monitor.
-3. SSH access to the tacget hosts ie the hosts where you want the agent installed, since ansible uses SSH to connect to managed hosts.

-To export the meterics to Cloudwatch from EC2, AWS EC2 would require to access to export metrics to AWS Cloudwatch.
-This can be done in 2 ways:

-###### Option 1:

-Attach a role to the Instances allowing EC2 Service access to Cloudwatch Service (Reccomended).

-###### Option 2:

 The other alternative is to export the keys to the servers.
-(Playbooks not updated for this option yet)

-I have used Option 1 which avoids the need to export keys to the server which can be a security concern.
+(Playbooks not updated for this option yet).
+I have used the IAM option which avoids the need to export keys to the server which can be a security concern.
 It is also difficult to rotate the credentials subsequently.

-## Why did I create these playbooks?
-Why use custom metrics to monitor?

-Memory metrics are NOT provided by AWS CloudWatch by default and require an agent to be installed.
-I have automated the steps to install the agent and added a few features.

-The base script provided by Amazon didn’t output some metrics to be exported to CloudWatch like buffer memory and cached which didn’t give a clear picture of the about the memory.
-There were times when the free memory would indicate 1-2GB but the cached/buffer would be consuming that memory and NOT releasing it, thereby depriving your applications of memory.

-Installing the agent on each server and adding to the cron was a pain.
-Especially if you frequently create and destroy VMS.
-Why not just use Ansible to install it in one go to multiple servers?
+3. SSH access to the target hosts i.e. the hosts where you want the agent installed, since ansible uses SSH to connect to managed hosts.

+## How to run the playbooks ?
+- Populate the hosts file with the hosts / IP's.
+A sample host file is present in the repo
+- Run the main playbbok with inturn calls the role cloudwatch-agent `$ ansible-playbook -i hosts installer.yaml`

 ## What do the playbooks exactly do?
 - Identifies the Distribution
 - Installs the pre-requisites as per th OS flavour
 - Installs the prerequisite packages based on the distribution
 - Sets the cron job to fetch and export the metrics

-## Pre-requisite installations done on the instances / servers
+## Packages installed on the target machines prior to running the scripts.
 The following packages are installed by the playbooks as per the distribution.

 ### For Amazon Linux and Amazon Linux 2